Painting and Drawing with Mathew Lynn

 Colour Mixing and Tones:

 As mentioned above, these colours will give you an essential range from which you can mix and glaze virtually everything.
 This is covered extensively in Mathew’s 2-Day Colour Mixing Workshop.
+It’s also the best way to understand ‘source’ pigments that are often found combined together in one tube, but can become redundant when you understand this.

 It’s very important to know when you need to paint opaquely, and when transparency is required.
 We tend to use both at various times in a painting, but often a painting can fall apart when there isn’t sufficient ‘Body Colour’.
 Body colour is the opaque part of your painting that projects physical presence outwards towards the eye, it suggests volume and weight, and gives objects a necessary three-dimensionality.